 No Medical Exam Life Insurance and Other Offerings that are Beneficial for Seniors

-But with a no medical exam life insurance policy, there is no exam required, meaning that there is no blood draw or urine sample to tend to – and because of that, those with certain health issues may still be able to qualify.
+With a no medical exam life insurance policy, there is no blood draw or urine sample to tend to – and because of that, those with certain health issues may still be able to qualify.
 Also, because there are fewer requirements to review, no medical exam life insurance policies can often be issued much more quickly than a fully underwritten plan.

 Prudential offers several life insurance policies that do not require a medical exam to qualify for coverage.
-For example, the TermElite provides coverage of between $50,000 and $250,000, and there is no exam necessary for approval.
-Likewise, the Prudential MyTerm life insurance policy also offers a death benefit of between $50,000 and $250,000 with no medical examination required.
+For example, the TermElite provides coverage of between $50,000 and $250,000.
+Likewise, the Prudential MyTerm life insurance policy also offers a death benefit of between $50,000 and $250,000.